OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/Task_2.md

 ## Set up a GitHub repository <a name="Setup"></a>

-Pro-tip: Make sure to include a license and readme file in your repository.
+Pro-tip: Make sure to include a LICENSE and README file in your repository.
 This will indicate to people the purpose of the project, and how they can engage with it in the future.

-This preceding stage can been completed as part of [Task 1: Building a GitHub repository](Task_1.Rmd) for this module 'Module 5: Open Research Software and Open Source'.
+Find out how to set up a GitHub repository in this other guide [Task 1: Building a GitHub repository](Task_1.Rmd) which is also part of 'Module 5: Open Research Software and Open Source'.

 ## Choose your GitHub repository <a name="Choose"></a>

-Once on your GitHub project setup, in the [github.com](https://github.com) website head to the 'Repositories' tab.
+Once on your GitHub project listings page at [github.com](https://github.com) head to the 'Repositories' tab.
 Select which repository you would like to archive, and open it up.

 ## Login to Zenodo <a name="Login"></a>

 Now head over to [zenodo.org](https://zenodo.org).
 [Zenodo](https://zenodo.org/) is a platform where you can permanently archive your code and other project elements.
 Zenodo does this by assigning projects a Digital Object Identifier (DOI), which also helps to make the work more citable.
 This is different to GitHub, which acts as a place where the actual work on a project takes place, rather than long-term archiving of it.
-At GitHub, content can be modfied, deleted, rewritten, and irreversably changed, which makes it a bit concerning to be used for longer lasting referencing purposes.
+At GitHub, content can be modified, deleted, rewritten, and irreversibly changed, which makes it a bit concerning to be used for longer lasting referencing purposes.
 Zenodo offers more security and permanence for research outputs.

 If you already have a Zenodo account, this is easy.
 If not, follow the steps to create one — you can even login using your GitHub account to make things simpler, as Zenodo has a built in integration for it.
 This might be easier than creating yet another research account and profile.